hu-dwim/hu.dwim.sdl/README.md

 ## Why

-The alternative FFI bindings are partial, while this one already includes the [CFFI](https://github.com/cffi/cffi) bindings for the various subsystems of SDL2.
-It is also based on vanilla CFFI, without any extra dependencies.
+The alternative projects are partial, while this one uses [cffi/c2ffi](https://github.com/cffi/cffi) to automatically generate the CFFI bindings for the various subsystems of [SDL2](http://libsdl.org/).

+It only requires vanilla CFFI when used, no extra dependencies.

 ## Who